sufkes/redcap_tools/README.md

 PyCap requires the module "requests".
 See https://pypi.org/project/requests

+Some scripts require the Python module "pyyaml".
+See https://pypi.org/project/PyYAML

-Some of the scripts require the Python module "Pandas".
+Some scripts require the Python module "Pandas".
 See https://pandas.pydata.org/pandas-docs/stable/install.html